mazmarz/k8s-demo/README.md

-There was an attempt to avoid cloud provider specific choices.
-Specifically, I wanted to avoid writing the setup in a cloud specific SDK or API.
-The use of vagrant and   There certainly are more clever ways to do this and hopefully, in my spare time, I will have time to update this in the future.
+There was an attempt to avoid cloud provider specific choices use of vagrant and ansible.
+There certainly are more clever ways to do this and hopefully, in my spare time, I will have time to update this in the future.

 Unfortunately at the moment, the number of nodes and names of the nodes has been hardcoded (master, worker1 and worker2).
 With a little effort this can be changed in a newer version.